alex-miller-0/ethereum-march-madness/README.md

 If you would like to participate (**buy in is 0.5ETH**), read on!

-Since this happens pretty quickly, I don't have time to put out a fully functioning website, so I'm going to force you to use Python.
+Since I have a real job at ConsenSys and I just recently though of this, I don't have time to put out a fully functioning website, so I'm going to force you to use Python.

 ### Tournament background